Kristina is a parent of two, writer, remote worker, and volunteer. In her spare time, she enjoys nature, trying new things, and lots of DIY.

 Note: Granted, shipping items isn't the most eco-friendly practice.
 If this is a concern, you could consider purchasing carbon offsets, which are a "form of trade that funds projects that reduce greenhouse gas emissions.
 (Source: How Stuff Works)

 What about party supplies?
 Can these be altered to be a bit more eco-friendly?
 You bet!
 Here are a few ideas for green party supplies:

-- Horns/Shakers - What's a New Year's Eve celebration without a little noise at midnight?
+- Horns/Shakers: What's a New Year's Eve celebration without a little noise at midnight?
 Instead of buying plastic horns, try making your own kazoos using cardboard paper towel tubes and wax paper.
 Or, use the cardboard tubes to make shakers.
 Check out this fun shaker idea from Picklebums.

-- Confetti - Instead of plastic confetti, try making your own.
+- Confetti: Instead of plastic confetti, try making your own.
 Save your old newspaper, scratch paper, or used wrapping paper and just shred or tear it up.
 Put it in a big bowl and hand it out shortly before midnight.
 Another option is to buy or make biodegradable confetti.

-What not to buy: Balloons - I searched, but just couldn't find an appropriate alternative for a balloon drop.
+Balloons!
+I searched but just couldn't find an appropriate alternative for a balloon drop.
 According to Balloons Blow, "latex balloons are not biodegradable."
 As much fun as balloon drops are, it would be more eco-friendly to scrap the balloons, and stick with homemade horns and confetti.

-Keep in mind, trying to go green can be overwhelming at first.
+Keep in mind that trying to go green can be overwhelming at first.
 It can be more time-consuming.
-If it isn't possible to make ALL the changes at once, even making a few, small changes is helpful!
+If it isn't possible to make ALL the changes at once, even making a few small changes is helpful!
 Just start small, take baby steps, and it'll gradually feel easier to incorporate more eco-friendly choices into your lifestyle.
-It's worth it for our health, and the health of our Earth!
+It's worth it for your own health, and the health of our Earth!